anilsathyan7/NS2-Simulation/README.md

 # DDoS and NS2 Simulation: Intro to netwrok simulation

-It consosts of basic ns2 programs along with a practical DDoS attack simulation program.
+It consists of basic ns2 programs along with a practical DDoS attack simulation program.

 ## Getting Started